 after completing a one-year term in office as Vice-President.
 The term of office as President

 shall be one (1) year.
-The President shall be a member of the Program Committee for the
+The President shall serve as a member of the Program Committee for the

-Annual Meeting and an ex-officio, voting member of all Standing Committees as he or she sees
+Annual Meeting and as ex-officio, voting member of all Standing Committees as he or she sees

 appropriate.
 The President shall in collaboration with the Chairman of the Board develop goals

 for the Nonprofit Corporation during his or her year in office.
 He or she shall keep the Board of

 Directors fully informed and report to the Board regarding these goals.
 The President is

 responsible for approval of all appointments to committees of the Nonprofit Corporation.
 The

 President shall also have such other powers and perform such other duties as the Board of